UCLA Genotyping and Sequencing Core Resources

 The UCLA Genotyping and Sequencing Core Facility offers a wide range of core genetic techniques to research groups on the UCLA campus and in the broader scientific community.
 Services include DNA sequencing (both # Sanger Sequencing and Next Generation/Whole Genome Sequencing) genotyping of SNP and microsatellite markers, both in genome scans and in fine-mapping studies; mutation detection; quantitative PCR for gene expression analysis; single-cell gene expression; methylation analysis; copy number variation analysis; database and bioinformatics services; and statistical genetics.
 The Core also provides training and trouble-shooting for students and postdoctoral fellows, and offers frequent seminars on emerging genetic technologies.

-The Core employs five Staff Research Associates, and two programmers to operate a wide range of analytic equipment.
+The Core employs three Staff Research Associates, and one programmer to operate a wide range of analytic equipment.

 Major Equipment: Laboratory